Frequently Asked Questions

-The Dietary Department and cafeteria at Stone County Hospital provides meals to patients, employees, and the general public.
-Three nutritional meals, along with snacks, are served daily to patients according to physician-ordered diets.
+The Dietary Department and cafeteria at Stone County Hospital provide meals to patients, employees, and the general public.
+Three nutritional meals, along with snacks, are served daily to patients according to diets ordered by Registered Dietician.
 Diet consultations and diet education are also provided as needed to serve inpatients.

 Hours of operation:

 Breakfast Monday through Friday, 7:00 a.m. until 8:30 a.m.

 Lunch Monday through Friday, 11:30 a.m. until 1:00 p.m.

 Closed on Saturday to the public.

 Prior to Surgery